We have compiled videos and troubleshooting techniques to help you solve problems, and get the most out of your safe.

 What is the purpose of the key-locking dial?

 The key-locking dial on many safe models merely locks the dial and keeps the dial from turning so the safe bolts won't lock.
-It does not lock the door.
+It is a low security lock and I designed to only lock the dial, it does not lock the door.

 What if I lose my keys?

-If you lose the keys to your key-locking dial, please contact us at 801.224.7233.
-You must have the serial number to your safe.
-It is found on the right side of the safe in the lower lefthand corner.
-You can find replacement keys for both redundant and mechanical locks are located in our accessory shop.
+If you lose the keys to your key-locking dial, Replacement keys for both redundant and mechanical locks are located in our accessory shop.
+Replacement Keys